Road Trip Across Wisconsin

 Our dinner reservations included the fresh caught, and boiled, white fish from Lake Michigan, red potatoes, onions and cherry pie.
 Whitefish is actually pretty bland tasting.
 The addition of the melted butter and seasoning provided made the fish really stand out.
 I was pleasantly surprised by how tasty the meal was overall.

 As we left Door County on our fourth day we stopped by Anderson Dock.
 As you can see from the picture graffiti is welcomed on this building.
 It all started with boater’s signing their boats name and the year they docked.
-According to Michelle’s parents the building houses an art gallery inside but due to the pandemic it was closed.
+There is even an art gallery inside but it was closed at the time of our visit.

 Cave Point County Park

 We made one more stop on our way back to Western Wisconsin, Cave Point County Park in Sturgeon Bay.
 The park is known for its underwater caves, hiking trails and limestone cliffs that overlook Lake Michigan.
 A Kayak is a cool way to see the caves, dunes and even a shipwreck that is visible on a calm day.
-Kayak tours are available through DC Adventure Center Kayak Tours at Whitefish Dunes State Park.
+Kayak tours are available through Cave Point Kayak Tour.

 Wrapping it all up

 Door County was everything I expected and more and we had a really great time.
-Figuring out how to travel safely during a pandemic has been quite the challenge but this trip almost felt normal.
 Luckily the weather in Wisconsin during the summer is amazing and you can be outside most of the time.
-Michelle and I felt pretty safe while wearing our masks, social distancing and washing our hands often.
+Michelle and I had a really wonderful visit to Door County.
+There are so many fun things to do and wish we could have stayed longer.

 If you live in the Midwest taking a road trip to Door County is definitely worth it.